 Test 3: Low-lying furniture test

-As for the Dyson, while mine didn’t, the later models do have laser functions that can shed light on “invisible dust”.
+As for the Dyson, while mine didn’t, the later models have laser functions that can shed light on “invisible dust”.
 Dyson models also require an additional low-reach adaptor to get to low-lying surfaces.

 Score: Dyson 1, Bosch 2